Global Health Graduate Certificate

-Approximate cost to complete the online Graduate Certificate in Public Health as a Texas Resident is $5,000 (additional costs are associated with PHED 5397, MEDE 8350).
+Approximate cost to complete the online Graduate Certificate in Public Health as a Texas Resident is $5,125-5,350 depending on timing and enrollment selections (additional costs are associated with PHED 5397, MEDE 8350).
 The certificate programs do not qualify for Federal Financial Aid programs.

 For more information contact the Office of Admissions or contact us at 817-735-2401.